HugoCornelis/userdocs/tutorial-python-scripting/tutorial-python-scripting.rst

   os.environ['NEUROSPACES_NMC_MODELS']='/usr/local/neurospaces/models/library/cells'

-or alternatively if it is one of or own in another directory, such as the current one::
+or alternatively if it is one of your own in another directory, such as the current one::

   os.environ['NEUROSPACES_NMC_MODELS']= '.'